OSGeo/PROJ/docs/source/usage/transformation.rst

 As a first example, let us take a look at the iconic *geodetic → Cartesian → Helmert → geodetic* case (steps 2 to 4 in the example in the itroduction).
-In PROJ.4 it can be implemented as
+In PROJ it can be implemented as

 ::